-How Many Salmon Return to Our Coastal Watersheds?
+How Many Salmon Return to Our California Streams?

 The Nature Conservancy’s California Salmon Snapshots is a collaborative information-sharing effort, critical to the on-going recovery of the state's salmon species.
-For the first time ever, population data — from the California Department of Fish & Wildlife and others — are compiled to show the number of salmon in our coastal California watersheds.
-This is the most comprehensive salmon information in California, and these snapshots will help guide state-wide salmon recovery to the places where we can have the greatest impact.
+This is the most comprehensive salmon information in California, combining the knowledge of the California Department of Fish & Wildlife, the National Marine Fisheries Service, and over 100 other conservation partners.
+These Salmon Snapshots will help guide state-wide salmon recovery to the places where we can have the greatest impact.

 Why Salmon Matter?

 Coho salmon, Chinook salmon and steelhead are iconic species of the Pacific.
 For at least 2 million years, salmon and steelhead have existed in coastal areas from Baja California through Alaska.
 They are an important part of our economy and cultural heritage.
 But throughout California and much of the Pacific Northwest, wild salmon are disappearing—as are the ecosystems, jobs and way of life that depend on them.
 State and Federal agencies, conservation groups, and others are taking emergency drought actions to protect our imperiled salmon.
 The Nature Conservancy, and over 80 partners throughout California, are designing restoration actions to improve dire drought conditions for salmon and collaborating their information to help report on how salmon are fairing.

 The Salmon Snapshots website is intended to:

 - Target future restoration efforts on the places where salmon have the greatest chance to recover

 - Provide a clearinghouse for salmon population information